fluree/docs.flur.ee/src/content/api/overview.md

 Select "Downloaded" on the toolbar.

 If you haven't changed your `fdb-api-port` or the IP address, your IP Address will be http://localhost:8080.
-If you haven't changed your `fdb-network`, your network will be `dev`.

-In downloaded versions, 0.9.1 and earlier, by default you will have the databases: "test.default" or "f.master".
-In the version 0.9.5, by default, you will not have any databases by default.
+Your network is the first part of your database name, before the `/`, i.e. `test/one` is in the `test` network with dbid `one`.

 ### Toolbar - Hosted